 Therefore, your vet may recommend giving them soft food to avoid irritation.
 To prevent poisoning in the future, make sure to keep your pet away from the Monstera Adansonii.

 The good news is that houseplants are usually not fatal.
-A Monstera Adansonii is not a serious danger for kids.
+A Monstera adansonii is not a severe danger to kids.
 Therefore, eating it is not exactly life-threatening.

-Children often have a habit of tasting or chewing things within their reach, which can be harmful when it comes to Monstera Adansonii.
+Children often have a habit of tasting or chewing things within their reach, which can harm Monstera Adansonii.

 Even if your child puts a small portion of the plant in his mouth, it would not taste good enough for them to keep chewing.
 Your child will most likely spit it out and not try it again.

-Ingesting a Monster Adansonii can cause your child’s stomach to be upset or their skin to have a simple reaction.
+Ingesting a Monster Adansonii can cause your child’s stomach upset or their skin to react.
 However, consuming it in larger amounts can cause the symptoms to be life-threatening.

 If you see your child ingesting or coming in contact with a Monstera Adansonii, carefully assess the situation.

-If you observe your child having any difficulty in breathing or swelling of the throat or mouth, you should not wait any longer and take them to the nearest health care facility.
+If you observe your child having difficulty breathing or swelling of the throat or mouth, you should not wait any longer and take them to the nearest healthcare facility.

-Make sure to baby-proof your house when it comes to having a Monstera Adansonii.
-Try to keep them at a higher place or at a distance so that your child is not able to access them.
+Make sure to baby-proof your house when caring for a Monstera adansonii.
+Try to keep them at a higher place or at a distance so your child cannot access them.

 Read this article about toxic houseplants for cats next.